themartiancompany/.github/profile/README.md

 Yes we know this may be weird to read but what do you want to do about it?

-If you have doubts go ask Elon Musk, but it's not he will tell you all the truth anyway.
+If you have doubts install the application or go ask Elon Musk, but it's not he will tell you all the truth anyway.

 And by the way he can always lie, he's an human after all and he has no obligations to tell the truth to anybody.